 As always, we begin the practical part with loading the libraries we are going to use.

-import pandas as pdfrom collections import Counter, defaultdict# Check versions of libraries.print("Pandas version:", pd.__version__)# Make sure there is no limit on the number of columns shown.pd.set_option('display.max_columns', None)
+import geopy.distanceimport pandas as pdimport numpy as npfrom collections import Counter, defaultdict# Check versions of libraries.print("Pandas version:", pd.__version__)print("Numpy version:", np.__version__)# Make sure there is no limit on the number of columns shown.pd.set_option('display.max_columns', None)

 Pandas version: 2.1.4